-Whenever a client gives a specific instruction to Jefferies as to the execution of its order, Jefferies will execute that order in accordance with the client's specific instructions.
+Whenever a client gives a specific instruction to Jefferies as to the execution of its order, Jefferies, subject to the FCA Rules, will execute that order in accordance with the client's specific instructions.
 In following those specific instructions, Jefferies will be deemed to have satisfied its best execution obligations in respect of that part of the order to which the specific instructions relate.
 If a client requires its order to be executed in a particular manner, it must clearly state its desired method of execution when it places its order with Jefferies.
 To the extent that the client's specific instructions are not comprehensive, Jefferies will determine any non-specified aspects in accordance with this Policy.

-It should be noted that specific instructions from a client may prevent Jefferies from taking the necessary steps it has designed and implemented in this Policy, to obtain the best possible outcome for the execution of those orders in respect of the elements covered by those instructions.
+It should be noted that specific instructions from a client may prevent Jefferies from taking the necessary steps it has designed implemented in this Policy, to obtain the best possible outcome for the execution of those orders in respect of the elements covered by those instructions.

-Where a client uses a direct market access ("DMA") system provided by Jefferies through other group companies (whereby the client selects transaction parameters, including price, client/venue, timing, size etc.), then such clients will be regarded as providing specific instructions to Jefferies in relation to the execution of their order.
-In such situations, Jefferieswill be deemed to have satisfied its best execution obligations and the client will be deemed to have given a specific instruction for the whole order by means of the DMA system.
+Where a client uses a direct market access ("DMA") system provided by Jefferies (whereby the client selects transaction parameters, including price, client/venue, timing, size etc.), then such clients will be regarded as providing specific instructions to Jefferies in relation to the execution of their order.
+In such situations, Jefferies, while acting on the client's behalf in providing the DMA service, will be deemed to have satisfied its best execution obligations and the client will be deemed to have given a specific instruction for the whole order by means of the DMA system.